 Plants and Animals on Korcula Island

-As far as animals are concerned, variety of sea life around the island is particularly rich, due to Island’s largely unpolluted waters, including fish, various crabs, octopuses, squids, sea urchins etc..
+As far as animals are concerned, a variety of sea life around the island is particularly rich, due to Island’s largely unpolluted waters, including fish, various crabs, octopuses, squids, sea urchins etc..
 Sharks are rarely seen but they do live in the Adriatic too.

 Sometimes, one can find tortoises in the bushed too.
 In the winter, when there is no food for jackals, we can sometimes hear them howl in the night, particularly from the slopes of mountain Sveti Ilija, the area on Peljesac Peninsula, across the channel from Korcula.
-There are some snake species too, inclusive of poisonous adder (poskok).
-On the island of Badija one can see some deer too which were brought there to from deer colony.
+There are some snake species too, inclusive of a poisonous adder (poskok).
+On the island of Badija,one can see some deer too which were brought there to from deer colony.